Sam has over 10 years of freehand crocheting experience. She loves to crochet amigurumi especially; crocheted or knitted plush dolls.

 Handmade gifts are a great way to show someone you really appreciate them because you have taken the time to make them something unique and special.
-If you're looking for a beautiful handmade gift to make for a friend or relative crocheted bracelets are definitely a good project to try.
-Not only are they adorable and meaningful, they don't cost a lot to make and won't take a lot of time to complete.
+If you're looking for a beautiful handmade gift to make for a friend or relative, crocheted bracelets are definitely a good project to try.
+Not only are they adorable and meaningful, but they also don't cost a lot to make and won't take a lot of time to complete.

 They also make fast inventory if you're looking for an alternative to the good ol' lemonade stand to raise some money.
 I'm actually hoping to make a bunch of these to raise money to go to Australia next year.
 Wish me luck!